 - you’re an employee, shareholder or investor in the product.

 You must also inform users when you’ve been given an incentive (financial or otherwise) to push the product.
 This means that whether you were given a free product/service, paid directly, or you make a percentage off each sale (in the case of Affiliates) you’re equally obligated to inform users of the fact.
-For example:

 - you’ve been given a free night at a hotel in exchange for an endorsement;